kinthaco/Jhonny-s-Pizza/README.md

 **Process**:

 By replacing intuition-based decisions with actionable insights, the restaurant can streamline staffing, marketing, inventory, and customer experience management.

 **1. Dashboarding**:

 Overall snapshot, Customer analytics, Area-wise sales, Manpower and sales giving insights into different aspects of the business

 **2. Customer Segmentation Model**:

-\nK-Means Clustering coupled with RFM analysis - personalizing marketing and retention strategies
+K-Means Clustering coupled with RFM analysis - personalizing marketing and retention strategies
 \n**3.
 Combo Recommendation Model**:
 \nApriori - Creating rules to make frequently purchased item combinations as combos to boost sales